FallenAstaroth/stink/docs/en.md

 # stink

-Cookies and passwords stealer in just 2 lines, sent to Telegram.
+Cookies and passwords stealer in just 2 lines.
+Sending to Telegram.

 ## Description
 `stink` is just starting its development.
 Its functionality will be expanded in the future.